-Our air dried bacon is also nitrite free and that's because we prefer to leave it out.
+My air dried bacon is also nitrite free and that's because I prefer to leave it out.

 Go back four hundred years and someone found that by adding salt petre to ham and bacon that it not only aided the preservation process but it also turned the bacon colour pink.

 Remember that this is before the days of refrigeration so storage temperatures would have been higher that in a modern temperature controlled environment.

 A metabolic reaction took place between "good bacteria" in the meat and the salt petre (potassium nitrate) that oxidised the nitrate into nitrite.
 It's actually the nitrite that aided preservation by inhibiting the growth of Clostridium Botulinum and also the nitrite that turned the bacon (or ham) pink.

 Today we have refrigeration and these cooler temperatures stop the first metabolic reaction (nitrate to nitrite) from taking place so instead, bacon curing today simply involves the addition of potassium nitrite to the cure (commonly referred to as Prague Powder #1).